bsamek/evergreen-wiki/Project-Commands.md

 ```

 #### attach.artifacts
 This command allows users to add files to the "Files" section of the task page without using the `s3.put` command.
-Suppose you uploaded a file to https://example.com/this-is-my-file.
-You can then add a link to Files element on the task page by:
+Suppose you uploaded a file to https://example.com/this-is-my-file in your task.
+For instance, you might be using boto in a Python script.
+You can then add a link to the Files element on the task page by:

 ```yaml
 - command: attach.artifacts